An Effective Method for Identifying Clusters of Robot Strengths

-By borrowing the classification system for the area under the receiver operating characteristic curve in \cite{HLS2013}, cluster sets of two models are regarded to have an outstanding nested relation for $\text{MINR} \geq 0.9$; an excellent nested relation for $0.8 \leq \text{MINR} < 0.9$; an acceptable nested relation for $0.7 \leq \text{MINR} < 0.8$; a poor nested relation for $\text{MINR}<0.7$.
-This system is further used to classify the strength of the RC for the monotonic association between robot strengths of two models.
-Figures \ref{fig:MINR} -- \ref{fig:RC} display, respectively, the averages of the MINRs and RCs over the divisions in Houston and Detroit.
-There exist outstanding nested relations between robot strengths of WMPRC models selected by the MSPE criteria in the LCT method for the 2018 and 2019 FRC championships.
-The MINRs are further found to be higher than those between robot strengths of models, which have outstanding or excellent nested relations, selected by the MSPE criteria and MSPEB in the TCL method.
-Moreover, the MINR between robot strengths of models selected by any two of the MSPE criteria in the LCT method for the 2018 FRC championships is generally higher than that between robot strengths of models selected by the same criteria for the 2019 FRC championships.
-This conclusion can also be made for the MINR between robot strengths of models selected by the same MSPE criterion in both the LCT and TCL methods for the 2018 and 2019 FRC championships.
-For the 2019 FRC championships, robot strengths of some selected optimal models have only acceptable nested relations.
-Figures \ref{fig:MINR} -- \ref{fig:RC} show that robot strengths of two outstanding or excellent nested relation models have outstanding or excellent monotonic associations.
-Robot strengths of selected optimal models with acceptable nested relations are further found to have excellent monotonic associations between their robot strengths.
-As for robot strengths of models selected by any two criteria in either the LCT method or the TCL method, the RC for the 2018 FRC championships is generally higher than that for the 2019 FRC championships.
+By borrowing a rule of \cite{HLS2013}, clusters of two selected optimal models are regarded to have an outstanding nested relation for $\text{MINR} \geq 0.9$; an excellent nested relation for $0.8 \leq \text{MINR} < 0.9$; an acceptable nested relation for $0.7 \leq \text{MINR} < 0.8$; and a poor nested relation for $\text{MINR}<0.7$.
+It is further used to classify the strength of the RC for the monotonic association between robot strengths of two selected optimal models.
+Figures \ref{fig:MINR} and \ref{fig:RC} display, respectively, the averages of MINR's and RC's over the divisions in Houston and Detroit.
+There exist outstanding MINR's of models selected by the MSPE criteria in the LCT method for the 2018 and 2019 FRC championships.
+These values are further found to be higher than those of models, which have outstanding or excellent MINR's, selected by the criteria in the TCL method.
+Moreover, the MINR of models selected by any two of the MSPE criteria in the LCT method for the 2018 FRC championships is generally higher than that of models selected by the same criteria for the 2019 FRC championships.
+This conclusion can also be made for the MINR of models selected by the same MSPE criterion in both the LCT and TCL methods for the 2018 and 2019 FRC championships.
+For the 2019 FRC championships, clusters of some selected optimal models have only acceptable nested relations.
+Figures \ref{fig:MINR} and \ref{fig:RC} show that robot strengths from any two models with an outstanding or excellent MINR have outstanding or excellent monotonic associations.
+Any two selected optimal models with an acceptable MINR are further found to have an excellent RC.
+As for models selected by any two criteria in either the LCT method or the TCL method, the RC for the 2018 FRC championships is generally higher than that for the 2019 FRC championships.

 \end{subsection}